FOLLOW THESE TIPS AND MAKE YOUR STORAGE EXPERIENCE A GOOD ONE.

-Whether you are storing at home or with Master Mini Storage, you will be storing at your own risk.
-Here are some tips to help keep your items safe, while also getting the most out of your available storage space.
+Whether you are storing at home or with Master Mini Storage in Turlock, CA, you will be stored at your own risk.
+Here are some tips to help keep your items safe, while also getting the most out of your available storage space in Turlock, CA (or where ever you choose to store your items).

 1. Use furniture covers, tarps or moving pads to keep items off the floor of the unit (this will help prevent any moisture damage from occurring).

-2. Wrap Furniture legs with protective wrap, furniture covers or pads to prevent scratching.
+2. Wrap Furniture legs with protective wrap, furniture cover or pads to prevent scratching.
 Placing a tarp over your belongings can also help prevent any possible moisture damage.

 3. Do not use printed newspaper to pack with.
 The ink may smudge off on your items.